Internet-Draft OAuth Mission Expansion August 2026

 The predecessor is now superseded: it derives no new tokens, its already-issued tokens run out their short lifetimes, and the task continues under the successor.
 The widening came only from alice's fresh consent; the successor's authority_hash commits the widened Authority Set it was actually approved for, not the predecessor's plus a delta.

-12. Conformance
+14. Conformance

-An implementation claims conformance to this document only in the Mission Issuer role and only when it adjudicates expansion.
-A conforming expansion-capable Mission Issuer MUST:
+An implementation claims conformance to this document only in the Mission Issuer role, under one of two targets: as an expansion-capable Mission Issuer when it adjudicates expansion, or under the optional related_to correlation target below.

 An expansion-capable Mission Issuer is also a conforming issuance-profile Mission Issuer ([I-D.draft-mcguinness-oauth-mission]); this document adds the expansion surface to that role.
 A Resource Server requires no new behavior: it enforces a successor's tokens exactly as it enforces any Mission-bound token, and treats the predecessor member, if it reads it at all, as audit context it MUST NOT use to grant authority (Section 6).

-13. Security Considerations
+15. Security Considerations

 Expansion's central guarantee is the issuance profile's, applied to the successor: a user's fresh approval bounds every token derived for the broadened task.
 The risks specific to expansion are in the predecessor binding, the predecessor-to-successor handoff, and the lineage link.

-13.1.
+15.1.
 Predecessor confusion

 A client could attempt to expand a Mission it does not control, for example by naming another tenant's or subject's mission_id in the predecessor parameter.